-Understanding the Different Types of Exercise
+Understanding The 4 Types of Exercise

-Understanding the different types of exercise is important in determining which types of exercise could be suited to you.
+Understanding the four different types of exercise is important in determining which types of exercise could be suited to you.

 Here we explain and discuss four types of exercise: cardio,resistance, mobility and balance training.